Tarpon Boil

 - If we couldn’t laugh, we would all go insane

 All in honor of my college friend Vance who had all Jimmy's albums and helped me on my way to becoming a Buffet fan!
-Vance and Jimmy have both passed away too soon.
+Vance and Jimmy both passed away too soon.

-If you liked this crazy style of writing, check out the similar course stories for Yankee Clipper, Bogart or Hill Top "Gun"
+If you liked this style of writing, check out the similar course stories for Yankee Clipper, Bogart or Hill Top "Gun"

 My impressions are based on playing from the Gold tee boxes.
 The Black and the Green tee boxes pose different challenges or benefits described as well.
 The rankings of the toughest to easiest holes are just my opinions - yours will be far different, as will your favorite courses and most difficult and attractive holes.
 I welcome your opinions or thoughts on any of this - click to leave a comment.